trusche/rails_template/README.md

 ### Rails Template

-A basic Rails app with authentication and bootstrap styling.
+A basic Rails starter app with authentication and bootstrap styling.

 ####  Gems